silshack/spring2014/_posts/exercises/2014-01-24-pythonbasics.md

 * A program that will compute MPG for a car.
 Prompt the user to enter the number of miles driven and the number of gallons used.
 Print a nice message with the answer.
 For stye points, cue the message printed off of how efficient (or not) the car is.
 * A program that will convert a user-input number of degrees celsius to degrees fahrenheit.
 * A program that will convert a user-input number of degrees degrees fahrenheit to degrees celsius.
-* A program that will convert degrees or celsius as above, depending on the users' choice.
+* A program that will convert fahrenheit or celsius as above, depending on the users' choice.
 * A pull request to our class blog with the code above and sample output from your programs.